 Machine set-up and stitching

-The number one tool to have is a Walking or Even Feed foot.
+The number one tool to have is a Walking or Even Feed foot. or to engage your machine’s built-in fabric feeding system, such as the AcuFeed™ Flex we use on many of our Janome machines.
 Cuddle can be slippery, and the best way to combat it is with this type of specialty presser foot.
 It has upper feed dogs built in that work in harmony with the lower feed dogs on your machine.
 Your layers are fed in unison from both the top and the bottom.

 As shown in the image above, we like to work with quilting gloves as an additional aid against the fabric slipping or sliding.